+Since 2012, the new Government of Georgia has announced health as the highest political priority.
+In view of that, the Ministry of Labour, Health and Social Affairs of Georgia (MoLHSA) introduced several important reforms.

+The strategies and action plans in the priority directions of the healthcare field were adopted/revised in compliance with the WHO fundamental principles, values, and recommendations and in a line with relevant Sustainable Development Goals (SDG).

-UHC: In 2013, the enastment of a universal health care program triggered universal coverage of government-sponsored medical care of the population and improving access to health care services.
-All citizens are provided with medical care between them 533 thousand individual has private and corporate insurance, while the rest of the population is covered by the universal health care program.
-Universal health care program covers routine outpatient, emergency, outpatient, inpatient services and planned surgery, as well as cancer treatment and delivery (basic package).
+UHC: In 2013, the enactment of the Universal Health Care program triggered universal coverage of government-sponsored medical care of the population and improved access to health care services.
+All citizens are provided with medical care, between them 533,000individual has private and corporate insurance, while the rest of the population is covered by the Universal Health Care program.
+Universal Health Care program covers plannedoutpatient, emergency outpatient and inpatient services, planned surgery, as well as cancer treatment, financial access to some medications for target groups and delivery (basic package).

-Since 2013 within the Universal healthcare program, have been financed more than 23,2 million case that saved to a lot of lives and avoid impoverishment of families.
-Since 2013, observed increase of health services utilization, in 2015 the number of appeals outpatient per capita amounted to 4.0 (in 2012 - 2.3) and the hospitalization rate per 100 inhabitants increased to 8.0 (2012) to 12.6 (2015).
+Since 2013, within the Universal Health Care program, more than 23,2 million cases have been financed that saved a lot of lives and avoided impoverishment of families.
+Since 2013, the health services utilization has been observed: in 2015 the number of appeals outpatient per capita amounted to 4.0 (in 2012 - 2.3) and the hospitalization rate per 100 inhabitants increased to 8.0 (2012) to 12.6 (2015).

-World Bank, World Health Organization, the US Agency for International Development study (HUES, 2014 BC) showed major achievements of the universal health care program: the reduction of unmet needs in short time, increasing of coverage, increasing the use of services, reduction of financial barriers.
+The joint study of World Bank, World Health Organization and the US Agency for International Development (HUES, 2014 BC) showed major achievements of the Universal Health Care program: the reduction of unmet needs in short time, increase of coverage, increased use of services, reduction of financial barriers.
 In the publication of European Health Report 2015 of World Health Organization's European Bureau, Universal Health Care Program in Georgia has been recognized as the successful project.

-The government continues to retain universal health care system.
+The Government of Georgia continues to retain Universal Health Care system.
 From May 2017 to further reform of the UHC program, it was expedient to elaborate new criteria for differentiation of beneficiaries.
-The basic object of reform is to provide services more oriented on need and to develop the approach - "social equity".
+The main aim of the reform is to develop the approach of “social equity”and to provide services more oriented on needs.
 The services package is connected to the income of the population.

-From July 1, 2017 for people with chronic illnesses who are registered in the unified database of "socially unprotected families" and their rating score is not exceeding 100 000, have been enacted state program for providing medicines for chronic diseases.
+One of the important milestones is to increase access to medicines for chronic patients.
+From July 1, 2017 for people with chronic illnesses, who are registered in the unified database of "socially unprotected families" and their rating score is not exceeding 100 000, have been approved state program for providing medicines for chronic diseases.
 The program envisages providing patients with number of medicines for cardiovascular chronic illnesses, lung chronic diseases, diabetes (type 2) and thyroid gland diseases.
-To increase access to medicines for chronic patients in order is another important milestone in an unprecedented joint program of the Ministry and the City Hall, which includes providing an expensive drugs trastuzumabit (hertseptini) of treatment for HER2 + Receptor positive Women with breast cancer from 2015.
+From 2015 joint program of the Ministry and the Tbilisi City Hall have been lounched, which includes providing an expensive drugs trastuzumab (hertseptini) of treatment for HER2 + Receptor positive women with breast cancer..